psx-spx/psx-spx.github.io/docs/soundprocessingunitspu.md

 be commanded to playback normal Audio CDs (via Play command), or XA-ADPCM sectors (via Read command), and to pass that data to the SPU.<br/>

-#### Unstable and Delayed I/O
-The SPU occassionally seems to "miss" I/O writes (not sure if that can be fixed by any Memory Control settings?), a stable workaround is too write all values twice (except of course, Fifo writes).
-The SPU seems to process written values at 44100Hz rate (so it may take 1/44100 seconds (300h clock cycles) until it has actually realized the new value).<br/>

 #### Mono/Stereo Audio Output
 The standard PSX Audio cables have separate Left/Right signals, that is good for stereo TVs, but, when using a normal mono TV, only one of the two audio signals (Left or Right) can be connected.
 PSX programs should thus offer an option to disable stereo effects, and to output an equal volume to both cables.<br/>

+#### Unstable and Delayed I/O
+The SPU occasionally seems to "miss" 32bit I/O writes (not sure if that can be fixed by any Memory Control settings?), a stable workaround is to split each 32bit write into two 16bit writes.
+The SPU seems to process written values at 44100Hz rate (so it may take 1/44100 seconds (300h clock cycles) until it has actually realized the new value).<br/>

 #### SPU Bus-Width
 The SPU is connected to a 16bit databus.
-8bit/16bit/32bit reads and 16bit/32bit writes are implemented.
-However, 8bit writes are NOT implemented: 8bit writes to ODD addresses are simply ignored (without causing any exceptions), 8bit writes to EVEN addresses are executed as 16bit writes (eg. "movp r1,12345678h, movb [spu\_port],r1" will write 5678h instead of 78h).<br/>
+8bit/16bit/32bit reads and 16bit writes are implemented; 32bit writes are also supported but seem to be particularly unstable (see above).
+However, 8bit writes are NOT implemented:
+8bit writes to ODD addresses are simply ignored (without causing any exceptions), 8bit writes to EVEN addresses are executed as 16bit writes (e.g.
+`li v0, 12345678h; sb v0, spu\_port` will write 5678h instead of 78h).<br/>

 ##   SPU ADPCM Samples
 The SPU supports only ADPCM compressed samples (uncompressed samples seem to be